Performance Impact

 Image Optimization

-Images typically account for 60-70% of page weight.
-Here's how to optimize them:
+Images typically account for 60–70% of page weight.
+Choosing the right format makes a significant difference:

 CSS Optimization